Indigenous literatures in Canada: Mi'kmaq literature

-Traditional oral stories of Mi’kmaq are unique to the Mi’kmaq community, and define their values and beliefs about the world in which they live.
+Traditional oral stories of Mi’kmaq define their values and beliefs about the world in which they live.
 "The Legend of the Hand of the Medicine Man" and "The Invisible One" are examples of Mi’kmaq oral stories.
 Glooscap is a commonly known cultural hero in Mi’kmaq literature.
 A trickster figure who outsmarts many self-serving characters, Glooscap appears in the Creation Story and "Muin, the Bear's Child".
 Glooscap also appears in Rita Joe’s poetry and Lorne Simon’s novel, Stones and Switches.
 Rita Joe is a well-known Mi’kmaq writer and poet who received the Order of Canada in 1990.
 She writes about the loss and resilience of her culture, themes which appear poems such as "I lost my talk" and "Wen net ki’l - Who are you?".
 She writes in both Mi’kmaq and English.
 Other Mi’kmaq poets include Lindsay Marshall, Shirley Bear and Teresa Marshall.